Release muscle stiffness

 • Numbness and tingling: In some cases, muscle stiffness can cause numbness or tingling in the affected areas, which may indicate nerve irritation.

-• Sleep disorders: The pain and discomfort caused by muscle stiffness can interfere with sleep and lead to sleep disturbances, which in turn affects the body's recovery.
+• Sleep disorders: The pain and discomfort caused by muscle stiffness can interfere with sleep and lead to sleep disturbances which in turn impairs the body's recovery.

 Important: You should always take a holistic view of your body in order to classify your symptoms correctly and act accordingly.
 The symptoms mentioned do not always indicate muscle stiffness and there are of course a whole range of others that have not been mentioned here.
 It's always a good idea to consult a specialist, especially if you're not sure.
 So before you set about trying to resolve any muscle stiffness on your own, get another diagnosis.